-Optional Retirement Program (ORP): You cannot use ORP service credit to increase your annuity payment, but you can use it to meet ERS retirement eligibility.
+Optional Retirement Program (ORP)

+If you contributed to the ORP as an employee of a higher education institution, you may apply ORP service credit to meet ERS retirement eligibility, but you cannot use it to increase your annuity payment.
 ORP participants cannot buy back refunded ERS service without being re-employed by a state agency and contributing to their personal ERS retirement account.
-Download a Verification of Optional Retirement Program Participation form from the ERS website.
+Contact ERS to learn about applying ORP service credit toward retiree insurance eligibility.
+You can download a Verification of Optional Retirement Program Participation form on the ERS website.

-Texas Governmental Entity (TGE): If you have TGE service and you certified that service with ERS on or before Dec.
-31, 2005, you can use up to 60 months of the service to meet the Rule of 80.
+Texas Governmental Entity (TGE)

+If you have TGE service and you certified that service with ERS on or before Dec.
+31, 2005, you can use up to 60 months of the service to meet the ERS Rule of 80.
 You can only do so if you retire before age 60 and do not retire proportionately.
 The service credit won't increase your monthly retirement payment but it can help you meet retirement eligibility.
 If you did not certify your TGE service on or before Dec.
 31, 2005, it cannot be applied as service credit.